ST. PAUL ELECTRICAL JATC

 The Apprentice Office is located in the Electrical Industry Building, 1330 Conway Street, Suite 150, St. Paul, MN.
 Our office telephone number is 651-390-5282.

 The duties of an electrician are numerous and varied, presenting an exciting challenge to individuals seeking a career in this field.
 Inside construction electricians lay out, assemble, install and test electrical circuits, fixtures, appliances, equipment and machinery.
 They must be able to install electrical lighting, heating, cooling and control systems in various types of structures, i.e.: residences, commercial and industrial establishments, schools, hospitals, libraries and other buildings.
 They are frequently called on to make sophisticated installations involving electrical motors, controllers, transformers, switchgear and other electrical apparatus.

-Employment for the construction electrician is somewhat seasonal.
-There usually are more employment opportunities in the summer than during the winter season, especially in part of the country, like Minnesota where the winters tend to be severe.
+Employment for construction electricians is somewhat seasonal.
+There usually are more employment opportunities in the summer than during the winter season, especially in parts of the country, like Minnesota, where the winters tend to be severe.

 Work of the construction electrician, like that of the other building trade workers, is active and requires a moderate degree of physical strength.
 It calls for an alert and attentive mind.
 This work can be dangerous.
 It can deal with high places, using lifts, scaffolds and ladders.
 It can deal with underground excavations and trenches.
 It can also deal with enclosed spaces.
 Journey worker duties can include construction and maintenance work on dead or energized circuits.